sshd - Secure Shell daemon.

 The global server configuration file.
 This file must not be writable by group or other.
 For file format and supported settings see sshd2_config(5).
 Recommended permissions = 644.

 The default private key of the public/private key pair used to identify the server to clients.
 This file should be readable and writable only by root.
-This file must be limited to user-only read and write access.
-If permissions are not sufficiently restricted, public key authentication will fail.
 Recommended permissions = 600.

 The default public key of the public/private key pair used to authenticate the server to clients.
 Recommended permissions = 644.

 Directory for optional user-specific and host-specific subconfiguration files.
 Recommended permissions = 700.

 User-specific and host-specific subconfiguration files.
 For details see SUBCONFIGURATION FILES in sshd2_config(5).
 Recommended permissions = 600.

 Limits login to root.
 If this file exists, only root is allowed to login.
 The text of nologin is displayed to anyone else who attempts to log in.

 Contains the PID of the process listening for incoming connections.
 The PID directory is determined by your operating system.
 The port number (22 by default) encoded in this name is determined by the value of the Port keyword.
 You can specify a different name or location using the PidFile keyword.

 The message-of-the-day file.
 The text of this file is displayed when a user logs in.
 The PrintMotd keyword can be used to turn off this display.

 The default directory for user-specific files on the server.
 (You can specify a different location with the UserConfigDirectory keyword.)
 Recommended permissions = 700.